Roland S. Morris: Career

+Morris conducted a series of negotiations with Kijūrō Shidehara, the Japanese Ambassador to the United States, to address alien land laws which limited the ability of Japanese immigrants to achieve full citizenship in the United States.
+Morris maintained good relations with Japanese colleagues after his stint as ambassador and welcomed diginitaries such as Tsuneo Matsudaira to present to the Philadelphia Chamber of Commerce in 1925.

 He collaborated with Thomas Garrigue Masaryk during World War I in a question about the Czechoslovak Legions.

 In 1934, he lost the Pennsylvania Democratic U.S. Senate primary to Joseph Guffey, who was subsequently elected.

 He was one of the founding partners of the law firm of Duane Morris, in Philadelphia.

-He and his wife Augusta Twiggs Shippen West Morris, relative of both Levi Twiggs and Edward Shippen, are buried at Laurel Hill Cemetery in Philadelphia.
+He was interred at the Laurel Hill Cemetery in Philadelphia.